-BETTER TIMES PRINTABLE FLYERSUse these flyers in support of grassroots mutual aid support work during disaster response -- especially if the disaster is so big government response is delayed or entirely absent.
+FREE DISASTER RESPONSE PRINTABLE FLYERS FOR DISTRIBUTION DURING TOUGH TIMESUse these flyers in support of grassroots mutual aid support work during disaster response -- especially if the disaster is so big government response is delayed or entirely absent.

 Print and copy them before a disaster so you have them available when they are needed and the copy shops are closed.
-Do what you can, with what you have, where you are, to meet the challenges of peak oil, economic irrationality, political criminality, and climate instability.
+Do what you can, with what you have, where you are, to meet the challenges of political criminality, economic irrationality, resource exhaustion, and climate instability.
+You may make all the copies you want for free distribution.

 Nice Stove Instructions!
 This is a pyrolizing